systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ## 2. Add and Configure a CoreOS Butane asset:
 * **Add a CoreOS `Butane` asset** to the Workspace from `Asset Panel`.
 * **Connect** the `Container Image` output socket of the Docker `Image` to the matching `Container Image` input socket on your new `Butane` asset.
-* **Check for Qualification errors**: The `Butane` asset is already qualified with a green checkmark.
+* **Check for Qualification failures**: The `Butane` asset is already qualified with a green checkmark.
 Easy!

 ## 3. Add and Configure an AWS Region**:
 * **Add an AWS `Region` frame** to the Workspace from the `Asset Panel` and resize it to be a little larger by clicking and dragging the corner of the frame.
-* **Investigate the Qualification error** in the `Diagram Outine Panel`, and you'll learn that it appears because you haven't decided which AWS Region to use.
+* **Investigate the Qualification failure** in the `Diagram Outine Panel`, and you'll learn that it appears because you haven't decided which AWS Region to use.
-* **Configure the Asset** to get rid of the Qualification error.
+* **Configure the Asset** to get rid of the Qualification failure.
 Select the `Region` frame, and go to the `Selected Assets Panel` (Attributes tab).
 Set the `domain/region` attribute to `us-east-2`.
 * The Qualification for this `Region` turns from a red X to a green checkmark.

 ## 4. Add and Configure an EC2 Instance**
 * **Add an AWS `EC2 Instance`** and drop it inside the `Region` Frame.
 You can drag it up to the top right corner of the `Region` frame.
 * **Connect** your `Butane` configuration's `User Data` output socket to your `EC2 Instance`'s `User Data` input socket.
-* **Investigate the Qualification errors** in the `Diagram Outine Panel`, and click 'view details' to see what needs to be done.
+* **Investigate the Qualification failures** in the `Diagram Outine Panel`, and click 'view details' to see what needs to be done.
 There are multiple issues here, and some will be resolved as we connect the EC2 instance input sockets to other Assets.
 Ignore these for now - we'll come back to them shortly.

 ## 5. Add and Configure a Security Group
 * **Add a `Security Group`** to the top left of the Frame.
 * **Connect** the `Security Group` to the `EC2 Instance`.
-* **Check for Qualification errors**: The `Security Group` is already qualified with a green checkmark.
+* **Check for Qualification failures**: The `Security Group` is already qualified with a green checkmark.
 Easy!

 ## 6. Add and Configure an Ingress rule**
 * **Add an AWS `Ingress` asset** from the `Asset Panel`, and place in the middle of the `Region` frame.